 Be yourself because there is no one else like YOU.

-A few things I want to share with my kids as they head back to school:Find strength in your gifts and humility in your…
+A few things I want to share with my kids as they navigate middle school:Find strength in your gifts and humility in…